 - Time at leisure

 This morning we drive through the forest to medieval Eltz Castle, nestled in the hills above the Moselle River.
-Eltz Castle is still owned by the Eltz family who have lived here since the 12th century.
-It was never destroyed, so many of its original furnishings still remain in situ.
-The castle is surrounded on three sides by the Eltzbach River, sitting on a 70-metre rock spur between rich farmlands.
+It is still owned by the Eltz family who have lived here since the 12th century.
+Many of its original furnishings still remain in situ.
+The castle sits on a 70-metre rock spur surrounded on three sides by the Eltzbach River.
 To reach Eltz Castle, we take a short walk through the Eltz Forest.
 Victor Hugo wrote enthusiastically about the castle and J.W.M.
-Turner regularly visited and painted the castle from many different angles.
+Turner regularly visited and painted it from many different angles.

 We next drive to the beautiful small city of Braubach that nestles below its grand castle.
 You will have lunchtime at leisure to explore its picturesque streets lined with half-timbered old houses before we drive up to Marksburg Castle on a dramatic high spur above the town.
 We shall take a guided tour of the castle before returning to Boppard for the night.
 (Overnight Boppard) BD